Oral Surgery Post-Op Instructions

 Rinsing the Mouth

 The blood clot should be given time to form and should not be disturbed.
 Do NOT rinse your mouth the day of the surgery.
-The second day, after each meal and at bedtime, rinse your mouth with ½ teaspoon of salt mixed in a glass of warm water (use plain warm water if you are on a low-salt diet).
+The second day, after each meal and at bedtime, rinse your mouth with a ½ teaspoon of salt mixed in a glass of warm water (use plain warm water if you are on a low-salt diet).
 Hold the rinse in your mouth for three minutes over the healing area without swishing.

 Swelling and Discomfort